timtadh/hackthology/hackthology/content/blog/lexmachine-dfa.md

 with the category it corresponds to.
 The starting state is marked.
 </div>

+To use an NFA for the lexical analysis problem several adjustments need to be made.

+1. To match prefixes, keep scanning until no new states are found (that is all threads of execution have either reached end of the string or the error state).
+2. Track all accepting states reached during the scanning.
+3. Return the "most relevant" match on state exhaustion by returning the accepting state which matched the longest prefix.
+Ties are broken by user supplied precedence.
+4. When the user requests the next token, reset the simulation to the starting state and rerun starting at the next character after the previously returned prefix.
+5. After all input has been consumed check all of the input was successfully matched.
+Return an error otherwise.

 <p>
-This means for larger languages which have more syntactic categories the cost of tokenization goes up as more categories are added.
+As languages get more complex the cost of tokenization goes up when using NFAs because the cost for matching a regular expression is dependent in the size of the NFA (<span class="math">\(\mathcal{O}(n \cdot m)\)</span> where <span class="math">\(n\) is the number of states in the NFA and <span class="math">\(m\) is the length of the string).
 Can we do better?
 We can!
-If we do not allow the transition function <span class="math">\(T\)</span> to produce more than one state for each input combination the automaton will be deterministic finte automaton (DFA).
+If we do not allow the transition function <span class="math">\(T\)</span> to produce more than one state for each input combination the automaton will be deterministic finite automaton (DFA).
 If the automaton is deterministic then simulation is greatly simplified versus a non-deterministic automaton.
 Recall, in the case of NFA simulation non-deterministic steps are modeled by having the machine transition to all possible next states at once and keeping track of multiple threads of execution.
 In a DFA, there will always be one (and only one) state to transition to -- and therefore only one thread of execution.
 If there is only one thread of execution the simulation can be run in <span class="math">\(\mathcal{O}(m)\)</span> steps (where <span class="math">\(m\)</span> is the length of string).
 </p>